benjamin-kraatz/adaptive_library/README.md

 AdaptiveAlertDialogButton decides whether to use a `FlatButton` or a `CupertinoDialogAction`.
 You can leave out `onPressed` or set it to null; by setting `closeOnPress` to true, the dialog is dismissed, regardless of `onPressed` being set.
+In case `closeOnPress` is set to true, there will be no "return" value passed with `Navigator.pop`

 Setting `destructive` enables the typically red colored button that indicates a "destructive/cancel" action in Cupertino styled dialogs.